-We only get 4 weeks holiday a year, so during the other 48 weeks this year: Improve Your Vitality & Manage Stress with Acupuncture.
+We only get 4 weeks holiday a year, so during the other 48 weeks this year.
+Acupuncture may be able to help manage the symptoms of stress.

 Your stress levels are raised by factors related to your environment including your work, relationships, home life and the situations, challenges and expectations you’re confronted with on a daily basis.

 Your ability to deal with these stress factors is influenced by your health and fitness levels, emotional wellbeing, diet and the amount of sleep and rest you are getting.

 A continually stressed state is detrimental to your physical and mental health and the effects of stress will deplete your vitality, weaken your immune system and as a consequence your body’s organs and systems need to work harder.